-Delete All Entries in the UConnectTM Phonebook
+Delete All Entries in the UConnect[TM] Phonebook

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The UConnectTM system will ask you to verify that you wish to delete all the entries from the phonebook.
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The UConnect[TM] system will ask you to verify that you wish to delote all the state of the system of the state of the s wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted.

-- UNDERSTANDING THE FEATURES OF YOUR VEHICLE 129 - After confirmation, the phonebook entries will be deleted.
+List All Names in the UConnect[TM] Phonebook

-List All Names in the UConnectTM Phonebook
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names." - The UConnectTM system will play the names of all the phonebook entries.

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names." - The UConnectTM system will play the names of all the phonebook entries. - To call one of the names in the list, press the "Voice Recognition' button during the playing of the desired name and say "Call."
-NOTE: the user can also exercise "Edit" or "Delete" operations at this point. - The UConnectTM system will then prompt you as to number designation you wish to call. - The selected number will be dialed.
+- To call one of the names in the list, press the "Voice Recognition' button during the playing of the desired name, and then say "Call."
+NOTE: the user can also exercise "Edit" or "Delete" operations at this point. - The UConnect[TM] system will then prompt you as to number designation you wish to call. - The selected number will be dialed.